yuvaldd9/linux-vault/README.md

-# Linux Vault Guard
+# Linux Vault

-Linux Vault Guard is a security-focused project that enables users to create an encrypted loop device with layered encryption using dm-crypt/LUKS for block encryption and Google's fscrypt for file system encryption.
+Linux Vault is a security-focused project that enables users to create an encrypted loop device with layered encryption using dm-crypt/LUKS for block encryption and Google's fscrypt for file system encryption.
 This project aims to provide a secure and user-friendly solution for creating encrypted vaults on Linux systems.

 ## Table of Contents
 - [Introduction](#introduction)